Census Dots

 Native American/Other

-Of the 696 places in Indiana, Auburn is the 67th most populous.
+Auburn is ranked the 67th most populous place in Indiana, out of 976 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Auburn was ranked the 67th most populous place in the 2020 Census.

 Auburn's White Population